-Applicants who are issued Units under the Offer will be issued Ordinary Units.
+Applicants who apply for Units under the Offer will receive Ordinary Units.
 Ordinary Units will have a beneficial interest in all the assets of the Fund and have the rights summarised in this PDS.

 8.3 Acquisition Units

 To facilitate the acquisition of Properties, underwriters including entities within Charter Hall Group and/or its related bodies corporate or associates and third parties, may also provide funding by subscribing for Acquisition Units at the prevailing issue price per Unit.